azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-The, we compile the schema and methods into a model:
+Then, we compile the schema and methods into a model:

 ```js
 module.exports = mongoose.model('Article', articleSchema)